HussainAther/philosophy/causality/emergence.md

 between units of biological mechanisms such as glycolysis.
 We may also define stability as systems that have boundaries maintained under the dynamics specified for it We may choose to confine ourselves to certain electrochemical properties that emerge from membrane dynamics in synaptic networks.
-This allows the emergent properties to remain well-defined from the contextual topology of L.
+This allows the emergent properties to remain well-defined from the contextual topology of L. It also tells us which properties of L are relevant to the contextual emergence of H.

-From a slightly different perspective, the context selected at level H decides which details in Li are relevant and which are irrelevant for individual states in Hi.
-Differences among all those individual states at Li that fall into the same equivalence class at Ls are irrelevant for the chosen context.
-In this sense, the stability condition determining the contextual partition at Ls is also a relevance condition.

 The interplay of context and stability across levels of description is the core of contextual emergence.
 Its proper implementation requires an appropriate definition of individual and statistical